j0nas/light-form/README.md

 points.

 ### Reduced boilerplate
-Mapping and attaching `value` and `onChange` props is done similarly in most use cases, so light-form abstracts that away.
+Mapping and attaching `value` and `onChange` props is done the same way in most use cases, so light-form abstracts that away.
 The same applies for the reducer which handles those props.
 Rather than typing out repetitive code, we can focus on the domain aspects which makes our forms unique.
 To demonstrate this, compare the example above to the